Karineyeng/example/README.md

 [Task1 Data Visualization](https://karineyeng.github.io/example/week2/DV/W2_DV.html) multivariate figure out!

-####Text Mining- WordCloud
+#### Text Mining- WordCloud
 1. Create a Function file and must store in the specific file
 2. Open another new R script to paste/write down the code from the Mentor's Github
 3. Upload results to Github from Rstudio
-  --> {if the ptt rescricted 18 yrs old person entering, it will need to add another code!
+  --> {if the ptt restricted 18 yrs old person entering, it will need to add another code!
 		  因為你沒處理 over18 的 cookie
 		library(RCurl)
 		curl <- getCurlHandle()